-College Meetings - As the Lead State but Not the Group-wide Supervisor
+College Expectations - As the Lead State but Not the Group-wide Supervisor

 The following are suggestions relating to the role of the U.S. lead state to function as the U.S. contact for parent holding companies domiciled in other countries.

-Communicate on a consistent basis with applicable international regulators through the voluntary submission of information via the Web-based NAIC International Supervisory Colleges Request Form
+Communicate on a consistent basis with applicable international regulators

-Attend Supervisory Colleges and for informal conference calls
+Attend Supervisory Colleges and informal conference calls

 Provide consistency in who participates in the Supervisory College for continued building of international relationships